Vector image of female student on computer, doing yoga, texting on phone

 6. Take care of your body

 This is extremely important.
 Ever heard of the “freshman 15?”
-It’s a thing, because young adults just starting college will let themselves run rampant at the dining hall.
+It’s a thing because young adults just starting college will let themselves run rampant at the dining hall.
 Don’t convert your diet from home cooking to nightly pizza and fries—it’ll catch up with you and make you feel awful.
 Are you a coffee addict?
 Well, caffeine is a drug, so it will affect you in negative ways too.
 Try to limit yourself and practice moderation.

 Also, it may be hard to find time for a solid workout, but do whatever you can.
 Just 30 minutes a day (heck, even just 10!) can help get your blood pumping.
 Eat healthy, live healthy.
-Take care of you.
+Take care of yourself.

 7. Don’t forget about “me time”

-If you feel guilty for taking some selfish time to yourself, let me relieve you of that guilt right now: me time is important.
+If you feel guilty for taking some selfish time to yourself, let me relieve you of that guilt right now: "Me" time is important.
 Especially if you’re an introvert, quiet time is essential to lowering stress levels.
 You can have a “spa” night, play video games, binge some Netflix—whatever you need.
 Save a solid bit of time for you at least once a month.
 You’ll thank yourself later!

 8. Have fun with friends

 Social time is also important to the balancing act of college.
-Yes, you can have study parties with classmates, but at some point you should spend time together without the books.
+Yes, you can have study parties with classmates, but at some point, you should spend time together without the books.
 If you’re too busy to “get away,” you can combine social time with things like meal time or study time to connect with other people.
 Otherwise, spend a few hours at a park, go get coffee, take a short road trip, or have a game night.
 Socializing shouldn’t overtake the time you set aside for studying, but it’s a major part of life at college, so take advantage!

 9. Take breaks